 Master of Education in Administration

-The Master of Education in Administration is a thirty-six hour program designed specifically for educators who wish to work towards Principal Certification.
-The program complies with existing standards for professional certification to produce proficient school administrators who are well educated in school administration; effective leadership strategies; campus business management; and federal, state, and local school regulations.
+The Master of Education in Administration is a thirty-six-hour program designed specifically for educators who wish to work towards Principal Certification.
+The program complies with existing standards for professional certification to produce proficient school administrators who are well educated in school leadership and administration; effective leadership strategies; campus business management; and federal, state, and local school regulations.
 Students in this program will also possess the skills necessary to evaluate programs for overall school improvement, improve instruction and curricula, and understand how diverse populations and special programs affect a school and its community.
 A comprehensive examination is required during the final semester of coursework.
 The study plan originates in the Department of Educational Leadership.

 Applicants seeking admission to the M.Ed. in Administration must submit the following directly to the Office of Graduate Admissions: